+Taking into account all these considerations we put the data of quantitative level found in the livers in relation to the area of recovery of the carcasses with the purpose to see if there were higher levels of anticoagulants in different areas.

+204 2.3.Statistical analyses

-- Taking into account all these considerations we put the data of quantitative level found in the livers - in relation to the area of recovery of the carcasses with the purpose to see if there were higher levels - of anticoagulants in different areas. - 205 2.3.Statistical analyses - We modelled how the effect of landscape characteristics, measured at the sites where wolves had - 207 been found, affected i) their probability of testing positive to 1, 2, 3 or more ARs (among - 208 Brodifacoum, Bromadiolone, Coumatetralyl, Difenacoum, Difethialone, Flocoumafen), ii) the - 209 presence of Brodifacoum and Bromadiolone, the two most common ARs (see below), detected in - 210 their livers. - 211 Rodent control in the study area is associated with urban areas, farms, and animal husbandry.
-In - 212 these environmental conditions, we expected wolves to be positive to a higher number of ARs, due - 213 to the higher exposure to contaminated rodents, which would be scavenged or hunted.
-Moreover, as - 214 exposure to ARs is expected to occur in these areas with a higher frequency than in natural habitats, - 215 we expected wolves from anthropized areas to have a higher presence of ARs in their livers. - 216 Environmental characteristics of the site where each wolf has been found were quantified by - 217 aggregating important environmental attributes with Partitioning Around Medoids cluster analysis - 218 (Kassambara, 2017).
-Rather than using only the presence of human infrastructures, we opted for - 219 creating a composite index, reflecting both human presence and other important topographic and - 220 land cover characteristics of the study area.
-These included i) the presence of human infrastructures, - by using the Human Footprint Index (Venter et al., 2009) as a proxy, ii) the percentage of tree cover - and iii) croplands at a 250 m scale, measured through the MODIS/Terra Vegetation Continuous - Fields (https://lpdaac.usgs.gov/products/mod44bv006/), iv) the elevation, iv) the elevation of the elevation - point and the vi) topographic position index, indicating if a certain point was on a mountain top or
+We modelled how the effect of landscape characteristics, measured at the sites where wolves had been found, affected i) their probability of testing positive to 1, 2, 3 or more ARs (among Brodifacoum, Bromadiolone, Coumatetralyl, Difenacoum, Difethialone, Flocoumafen), ii) the presence of Brodifacoum and Bromadiolone, the two most common ARs (see below), detected in their livers.

+Rodent control in the study area is associated with urban areas, farms, and animal husbandry.
+In these environmental conditions, we expected wolves to be positive to a higher number of ARs, due to the higher exposure to contaminated rodents, which would be scavenged or hunted.
+Moreover, as exposure to ARs is expected to occur in these areas with a higher frequency than in natural habitats, we expected wolves from anthropized areas to have a higher presence of ARs in their livers.

+215 Environmental characteristics of the site where each wolf has been found were quantified by 216 aggregating important environmental attributes with Partitioning Around Medoids cluster analysis 217 (Kassambara, 2017).
+Rather than using only the presence of human infrastructures, we opted for 218 creating a composite index, reflecting both human presence and other important topographic and 219 land cover characteristics of the study area.
+These included i) the presence of human infrastructures, 220 by using the Human Footprint Index (Venter et al., 2009) as a proxy, ii) the percentage of tree cover 221 and iii) croplands at a 250 m scale, measured through the MODIS/Terra Vegetation Continuous 222 Fields (https://lpdaac.usgs.gov/products/mod44bv006/), iv) the elevation, v) the roughness of each point and the vi) topographic position index, indicating if a certain point was on a mountain top or on the bottom of a valley (Wilson et al., 2007).
+Environmental variables were calculated as median values in a buffer with a radius of 6 km around the point.
+This size corresponded to an area of approx. 113 km, reflecting the most recent estimates for the home range of the species reported in Italy (Mancinelli et al., 2018; Mattioli et al., 2018).